ax-lab/japanese/notes/cure-dolly/01 - Core Sentence.md

 - A does B
 	- サクラが歩く

+Particles define the sentence structure.
+Note that logical particles target only nouns.

 ## 「が」Subject　（doer）

 This is the core of the Japanese sentence!
 The main carriage of the sentence.